Skip to content

 11. All the Way to America by Dan Yaccarino

-A true story, affectionately told, about one family’s history emigrating from Italy to America many years ago.
+A true story, affectionately told, about one family’s history of emigrating from Italy to America many years ago.
 It’s the classic story of the immigrant dream.
 “Work hard, but remember to enjoy life and never forget your family,” is the message that is passed down from generation to generation.
 Charming and warm illustrations are rendered in gouache. [nonfiction picture book, ages 5 and up]

 12. Here I am by Patti Kim, illustrated by Sonia Sanchez

-A wordless picture book from the perspective of a young boy recently arrived to the United States.
+A wordless picture book from the perspective of a young boy who recently arrived in the United States.
 With no words, the feelings of frustration that the boy feels at not being able to understand or read English are expertly conveyed in the expressive illustrations. [picture book, ages 5 and up]

 13. I’m New Here by Anne Sibley O’Brien